Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Methods

 The posterior over the level 2 policy $Q(\pi^2)$ is first inferred, as it has no dependencies from above.
 To do this, the expected free energy is computed, for which we look one time step ahead in our implementation as this could predict the next corridor in which the agent encounters reward.
 We consider Equation~\ref{eq:efe2}, for which the observations are now a conjunction of reward $\mathbf{r}_\tau$ and level 1-states $\mathbf{s}^1$:

 Note that the level 1 state is synchronized with the level 2 state, and only the state observed at this synchronized time is considered, hence we denoted the time index for the level 1 state by $t=\tau$.
-In practice, we used a temperature ($\gamma$) value of $16.0$ for this level.
+In practice, we used a temperature ($\gamma$) value of $0.5$ for this level.
+For the habit policy E, we use a categorical distribution over action, that is conditioned on the current state of the agent.
 The action $\mathbf{a}^2_\tau$ is then sampled according to $Q(\pi^2)$.

 The agent, however, is not able to act upon the physical world yet with this level 2 action.
 The agent now has to infer the posterior distribution over the policy at level 1 $Q(\pi^1)$.
 Because we now want to move towards a specific state, i.e. a disambiguated observation, we set the preference in state space for computing the expected free energy at level 1.
 In practice, Equation~\ref{eq:efe}, for level 1 then boils down to: